anic17/unicode-getch/README.md

 ## Contributing
 If you want to contribute to unicode-getch, feel free to fork the project and create a [pull request](https://github.com/anic17/unicode-getch/pulls) with the changes you want to do, describing the changes you made.
+A modified version of this library is used in the rewritten version of [Newtrodit](https://github.com/anic17/Newtrodit/tree/unicode-newtrodit).

 ## Contact